arup-group/speckleGSA/_docs/00_speckleGSA.md

 toc: true
 ---

-Download the [latest Speckle Structural Suite Installer](https://github.com/arup-group/specklestructuralsuite-installer/releases) from the GitHub releases page.
+Download the [Speckle@Arup Account Manager Installer](https://github.com/arup-group/speckle-sharp/releases) in order to install the SpeckleGSA standalone application.

+It is available either in [ArupApps](http://appstoreprod01.global.arup.com:81/Shopping/RequestItem/Detail/836?query=speckle) or from [GitHub](https://github.com/arup-group/speckle-sharp/releases).
+New versions of the clients are released first to GitHub, then to ArupApps a few days later.

 ## Opening the plugin
 SpeckleGSA runs as its own standalone application.
 After you've installed Speckle and the GSA plugin, the client should be added to your start menu as `SpeckleGSAV2`.